Why Is It Hard to Connect With My Mother?

 the child identifies with another family member

-closeness feels emotionally dangerous
+closeness feels dangerous

 unresolved trauma exists across generations